victorsibanda/Network-Topic-Research/ReadMe.md

 - IPv4 supports VLSM (Virtual Length Subnet Mask) whereas IPv6 doesn’t support VLSM.
 - IPv4 uses ARP (Address Resolution Protocol) to map to MAC address whereas IPv6 uses NDP (Neighbour Discovery Protocol) to map to MAC address.

+## Limitations of IPv4:

+1) lack of addresses space
+ - Worth noting that in 1981 when it was created, the 4,294,967,296 possibilities were considered inexhaustible

+2) Weak protocol extensibility - does not accommodate required number of additional parameters

+3) Security - was never designed for security

+4) Service support - placement of information about bandwidth, delays required for smooth operations

+5) Geographic - Made in USA so just under 50% of addresses are reserved for the US

 ## Submask

 A Subnet Mask (Submask) is a number that defines a range of IP addresses that can be used in a network.
 Submasks are used to designate subnetworks, or subnets, which are usually local networks which are connected to the internet.
 Systems within the same subnet can communicate directly with each other, yet external systems communicate via a router.